 If you are in the honeymoon period of your emigrating plans, you may want to consider the following three points.
 Remember, these are not meant to deter you but to give you a gentle reality check.
 You’ll thank me in the long run.
 Be honest with yourselves.
 If you are emigrating for the any of the following reasons, you might just want to book a week in Spain and recharge your batteries.

 So then, before you put the dog into kennels, tell the school to stick their fundraiser where the sun don’t shine and burn all your bras in the belief that when you get there, you’ll be a free and easy hippy, read on.

 - You will no longer moan about the weather.
 If where you live receives a bucket load of rain, then no, you won’t moan about that so much.
-In fact you’ll be glad of the occasional pour but remember, no country is perfect.
+In fact, you’ll be glad of the occasional pour.
+But remember, no country is perfect.
 Sooner or later you will start complaining about the flies or the constant need for sunblock.
 You will start to hear about how the crops aren’t growing or that the cows are hungry because of the shortage of grass.
-Yes, a nicer climate is lovely, and it’s wonderful to be able to plan outside activities and know you won’t be rained off but be aware, a different country doesn’t mean the end of whining about some aspect of the weather.
+Yes, a nicer climate is lovely, and it’s wonderful to be able to plan outside activities and know you won’t be rained off, but be aware, a different country doesn’t mean the end of whining about some aspect of the weather.
 It’s universal.
 It’s the law.
-Want to moan?
-The world over does it about the weather.
+The world over moans about the weather.